uniflare/skbtforarma/README.txt

 	</job>

 When the server shuts down the batch will read "lastauto.txt" (set by running setauto.bat) and notice it is a planned restart (auto).
-It wil log accordingly. without using this all your events will be "unknown".
+It will log accordingly. without using this all your events will be "unknown".

 You can also use some web service or other program on the computer to set a "Manual Restart" by running setmanual.bat.
 Once set, the server will stay down for 60 seconds.
 (You can edit this in batch_settings.cmd - manual_timeout_length)

-The logfile is called "batchrun.log" and is placed in the batch_lib directory
+NOTE: The logfile is called "batchrun.log" and is placed in the batch_lib directory

 ==================
 = OLD CHANGELOGS =
 ==================

+== Version 1.0.0
+NEW: **Installation GUI** (Not Required)
+NEW: Multi Server Support (Using GUI).
+NEW: Full Path names with spaces allowed in config.
+(AFAIK)

 == Version 0.9.4
 FIXED: Server crash on stop/start